IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid-column-sorting.md

 ## Code Snippet

-You can sort by a single or multiple column ascending or descending in the $Platform$ data grid by using the `HeaderClickAction` property.
+You can sort by a single or multiple column ascending or descending in the {Platform} data grid by using the `HeaderClickAction` property.
 If TriState is enabled you can remove the sort applied to a column.

 - `SortByMultipleColumns`
 - `SortByMultipleColumnsTriState`